voltrevo/monorepo/projects/typed-bytes/examples/Shapes/tutorial/step05/README.md

 */
 ```

-We can see the `tb.union` at work here.
+We can see the `tb.Union` at work here.
 Encoding the circle just takes one extra
 byte, a `0`, to signal that it is a circle and not one of the other shapes.

 However, our square got encoded as a triangle.
 That's a problem.
 In fact, even